top of page

 That means:

-Learning to stay calm when old triggers arise
+• Learning to stay calm when old triggers arise.

-Regulating your emotional response when something challenges your self-concept
+• Regulating your emotional response when something challenges your self-concept.

-Let me give you an example, being a mom, a good mom, is an identity I hold close to my heart.
-If someone questions my parenting, my reaction is strong - because it hits something sacred to my sense of self.
+Let me give you an example: being a mom, a good mom, is an identity I hold close to my heart.
+If someone questions my parenting, my reaction is strong because it hits something sacred to my sense of self.

-But if someone said I wasn’t a great soccer player, I wouldn’t care at all.
+However, if someone said I wasn’t a great soccer player, I wouldn’t care at all.
 Soccer isn’t part of my identity.
 There’s no emotional charge.

-This is how the Law of Assumption plays out moment to moment:Whatever you identify with determines what can shake you.Your reactions reveal your assumptions.
+This illustrates how the Law of Assumption plays out moment to moment.
+Whatever you identify with determines what can shake you.
+Your reactions reveal your assumptions.

 Neville Goddard's Five Lessons

-In the first lesson of Neville Goddard's Five Lessons he shares:
+In the first lesson of Neville Goddard's Five Lessons, he shares:

 We are creatures of habit and we are slowly learning to relinquish our previous concepts, but the things we formerly lived by still in some way influence our behavior.
 Here is a story from the Bible that illustrates my point.

 It is recorded that Jesus told his disciples to go to the crossroads and there they would find a colt, a young colt not yet ridden by a man.
-To bring the colt to him and if any man ask, “Why do you take this colt?” say, “The Lord has need of it.”
+To bring the colt to him and if any man asks, “Why do you take this colt?” say, “The Lord has need of it.”

 They went to the crossroads and found the colt and did exactly as they were told.
 They brought the unbridled colt to Jesus and He rode it triumphantly into Jerusalem.